 Trying to determine which is your favorite is not as easy as it sounds.
 Flight attendants giving the pre-flight safety briefing on Southwest Airlines sometimes encourage parents of flying with more than one child to determine which child has the best earning potential in case they have to choose one to give oxygen in the event the cabin depressurizes.
 This is funny the first 20 times you hear it, but that doesn’t stop them from delivering the joke 100 hundreds of times.

 However, earning potential is a poor criteria for determining a favorite child…unless you have a binding contract that gives you a kickback as a quid pro quo for favorite child status.
-Quite frankly, successful adults can often be horrible offspring, so I would not use earning potential as a factor.
+Quite frankly, successful adults often start out as horrible offspring, so I would not use earning potential as a factor.

 Ease of child-rearing is also not a reliable criteria.
 Often it is the badly behaved child that teaches us the most about ourselves and our skills as a parent.
 Bad children can also become grateful adults, although one shouldn’t bank on that either.